-Study Abroad Course Approval Procedures
+Study Abroad Course Approval Procedures:

-- 1. The student will complete a Course Approval Form and submit the form to their advisor.
-The advisor will determine the suitability of the students' proposed coursework for their degree program. - 2.
+- 1. The student will complete a Course Approval Form and submit the form to her/his advisor.
+The advisor will determine the suitability of the students' proposed coursework for her/his degree program. - 2.
 The Chair of the Department must approve all major required courses. - 3.
-The General Education Coordinator will approve all General Education courses, and assign any appropriate GE attributes. - 4.
+The Associate Dean of the College of Arts and Sciences will approve all General Education courses. - 4.
 The Chair of World Languages and Cultures must approve all language courses. - 5.
 Students who are enrolled in Programs of Excellence (Honors, SJLA and/or Business Leadership) and/or Pre-Medical programs are required to have the director of their program(s) approve their course(s). - 6.
 Students may take courses not offered at the University of Scranton while abroad.
 Such courses may only be used in elective areas unless approval for course substitution has been granted. - 7.
 Courses taken abroad which have credit value of greater than 3 semester hours will fulfill a 3 semester hour requirement and the remaining credits will be applied to an elective area(s) if available. - 8.
-Students planning to take second major or minor(s) requirements while abroad are required to seek approval from the chairperson of that department.
+Students planning to take second major or minor(s) requirements while abroad are required to seek approval from the chairperson of the department.

-Studying Abroad and University of Scranton Housing
+Studying Abroad and University of Scranton Housing:

 - 1. Students who study abroad during the fall semester and return to University housing for the spring semester will receive a \$1,000.00 discount on their spring semester housing. - Students who are studying abroad for a fall semester and are returning to campus for the spring semester should contact Residence Life office to inform them they want housing upon their return.
 Room selection for study abroad students is usually completed by mid-December. - Students who study abroad during the fall semester and are returning to campus for intersession must contact Residence Life to let them know they want housing upon their return.
 Room selection for study abroad students is usually completed by mid-December. - 4.
-Students who study abroad during the spring semester and will return to University housing for the fall semester will participate in the housing lottery process from their study site.
+Student who study abroad during the spring semester and will return to University housing for the fall semester will participate in the housing lottery process from their study site.
 Students should also contact Residence Life.

-Health, Safety, and Security
+Health, Safety, and Security:

-One of the chief concerns students have as they consider studying abroad is the safety and security beyond the borders of the United States.
+One of the chief concerns students have as they begin looking into studying abroad has to do with safety and security beyond the borders of the United States.
 While no one can guarantee the safety of students in any location (the United States or any other country) or eliminate all risks from traveling and studying abroad, the University of Scranton is committed to taking all reasonable steps to ensure that students are not placed in locations or situations that expose them to undue risk.